 Former White House Counsel to President Obama, Bob Bauer, said about the role Wertheimer has played over the years, “Few individuals who set out to shape policy have had the staying power, or had the results to show for the effort, that Wertheimer can claim.”

-A number of major campaign finance reform proposals currently pending in Congress were developed by Democracy 21 working with members of Congress.
+A number of major democracy reform proposals pending in Congress, including campaign finance, voting rights and election security, were developed by Democracy 21 working with members of Congress.

 Wertheimer is the author of “Campaign Finance Reform: The Unfinished Agenda,” published in the Annals of the American Academy of Political Science and Social Science and of “TV Ad Wars: How to Reduce the Costs of Television Advertising in our Political Campaigns,” published in the Harvard International Journal of Press/Politics.
 He is the coauthor of “Campaign Finance Reform: A Key to Restoring the Health of Our Democracy,” published in The Columbia Law Review.